shacharr/roomba_sim/Readme.md

 Code is arranged in a classical MVC form.

-The arena_model module contains the Roomba and the Room models.
-The roomba has location, direction and parameters, as well as roomba navigation logic state.
+The arena_model module contains the Room modeling class.
 The room keeps a pygame surface indicating what area was cleaned already, as well as a polygon of the room to indicate where the walls are.
+Similar polygons are used to indicate where there are obstacles in the room.
 It also keeps count of the clean vs. dirty pixels for statistics.

+The roomba is modeled in roomba_model, based upon a generic cleaning robot model kept in the cleaning_robot_model module.
+Cleaning robot has location, direction and parameters.
+The roomba class adds navigation logic state and the navigation logic to the robot.

 The arena_view module contains the major pygame interaction - drawing the roomba and the room, cleaning the screen, etc.